sf105/sttp-book/chapters/appendix/answers.md

 **Exercise 2**

-The absence-or-error fallacy.
+The absence-of-errors fallacy.
-While the software does not have a lot of bugs, it is not giving the user what they want.
+While the software does not have a lot of bugs, it is not giving the users what they want.
 In this case the verification was good, but they need work on the validation.

 **Exercise 3**